Upscale Italian restaurant among 6 new shops eyeing Mount Pleasant shopping center

 Brouse previously opened several new concepts with Lettuce Entertain You Inc., an independent, family-owned restaurant group headquartered in the Windy City that owns, manages and licenses more than 130 locations in five states and Washington, D.C.

-Potbelly restaurants include more than 400 company-owned locations and about 40 owned by franchisees in the U.S.
+Potbelly restaurants include more than 400 company-owned locations and about 40 owned by franchisees in the United States.